July 1963 Electronics World

 Table of Contents

-enjoy waxing nostalgic about and learning some of the history of early electronics.
-Electronics World
+Wax nostalgic about and learn from the history of early electronics.
+See articles

-When you read this article's title, I doubt you
+When you read this article's title,

-to implement the circuit.
+uses discrete transistors to implement the circuit.
 Rather you most likely though it would

 be about an integrated circuit (IC).
 Operational amplifiers (opamp) are building blocks characterized

 (ideally) by their infinite input impedance, zero output impedance, infinite open-loop bandwidth

 and gain, zero input offset voltage, amongst other defined parameters.
 The first commercially

-produced integrated circuit (IC) opamp came to market in 1964 via Fairchild Semiconductor (the
+produced integrated circuit (IC) opamp came to market in 1964 via Fairchild Semiconductor

-µA702, brainchild of
+brainchild of Bob Widlar).

-year after this article was printed, and it's interesting to note that the schematic
+That was the year after this article was printed, and it's interesting to note that the schematic

 symbol had already been established prior to IC versions.
 Vacuum tube opamps were common in

 control systems for radar antenna controls and big guns on ships in World War II.